alex-t-hu/notes/algorithms.md

 >$\sigma^2(x)=K(x,x)-K(x,x_i)(K(x_i,x_j))^{-1}K(x,x_i)$
 >**Acquisition functions** (for minimization) are **Expected improvemenet** $EI(x)=\mathbb{E}_{\tilde{f}}\left[ \max(0, f_* - \tilde{f}(x)) \right]$ where $f_*$ is min value so far observed, or **LCB** $LCB(x)=\mu(x)-\beta\sigma(x)$
 ### Geometry
+>**Range queries**
 >$\log^d{n}$ query time, $n\log^{d-1}n$ space, $n\log^d n$ construction for finding statistics about $d$-dimensional points in rectangles
+>fractional cascading reduces by $\log n$

+>**Chan's algorithm** solves in $n\log h$ where $h$ is number of points on convex hull.
+It divides $n$ points into groups of size $m$, computes each group in $m\log m$ with vertical sweepline, and then does rotational sweepline.
+It increase $m$ from $1$ until hits $h$

+>**Duality** maps points to halfspaces, so intersections of halfspaces corresponds to convex hull

+>**Voronoi diagram** can be constructed by projecting $x,y\rightarrow x,y,x^2+y^2$ and doing 3D convex hull in $n\log n$
+>we do a horizontal sweepline moving down, and maintain sorted active points which form the frontier of parabolas
+>parabolas appear when new points are added, called site events, and parabolas disappear when when three consecutive parabolas intersect at some point, called circle events
+>we maintain sorted list of events, initialize with site events
+>Has a linear number of edges and vertices and $n$ faces by Euler's formula
+>Dual forms delauney triangulation, which maximizes the minimum angle
 ### Memory
 >M total memory, block size B, problem size N
 >matmuls can be done by splitting NxN into $(N/\sqrt{M})^2$ blocks and multiplying